FedAdapter: Efficient Federated Learning for Modern NLP: Evaluation

 \textbf{\sys{} outperforms baselines in various network environments.} Figure \ref*{fig:eval-performance-bandwidth} reports the performance of \sys and baselines under various network environment from 0.1MB/s to 10MB/s, which cover the typical network capacity for nowaday WiFi and cellular bandwidth.
 Our key observation is that \sys consistently outperforms other baselines with different network conditions, and the improvement is more significant with lower network bandwidth.
 For instance, with $bandwidth=10MB/s$, \sys reaches the 99\% \relativeacc $5.6\times$ and $9.2\times$ faster than \texttt{FT} on \texttt{20NEWS} and \texttt{SEMEVAL}, seperately.
 When the bandwidth goes down to 0.1MB/s, the improvement is as high as 137.7$\times$ and 112.5$\times$, respectively.
 The rationale behind this is that \sys brings the most network transmission reduction by inserting tiny adapter modules into the model.
 Such a micro transmission package makes the communication process fast even with very low network bandwidth.
 In reality, network fluctuation is common~\cite{xu2020client}. \sys enables a stable fine-tuning process and paves the way for the fundamental solution to stragglers or other possible communication problems~\cite{reisizadeh2020straggler,wang2021device} that will drag the NLP fine-tuning slow.

 \textbf{\sys{} outperforms baselines on various client hardware.} \sys also consistently outperforms other baselines with different device capacity as shown in Figure~\ref{fig:eval-device-heterogeneity-performance}.
 On GPU-powered high-end embedded devices like Jetson TX2 and Jetson Nano, \sys reaches the 99\% \relativeacc up tp 32.8$\times$ and 79.2$\times$ faster than the \texttt{VanilaFT} on \texttt{20NEWS} and \texttt{SEMEVAL}, respectively.
 On a much wimpy device RPI 4B, the speedup degrades to 3.8$\times$ and 7.0$\times$, respectively.
 This is because \sys reduces two orders of magnitude in communication cost, but only one order of magnitude in computation cost.
-Fine-tuning on computationally powerful devices is mostly bottlenecked by communication (Figure \ref{fig:motivation-breakdown}), therefore \sys brings the most benefit.
 Nevertheless, \sys can still bring remarkable improvement on the wimpy devices.
 For example, on dataset \texttt{20NEWS}, \sys reaches target accuracy $5.03\times$ and $3.25\times$ faster than the four baselines, respectively.
-In practice, the participant devices are often with a mixture of heterogeneous hardware capacity~\cite{wang2021device} and the training is bottlenecked by the slower ones~\cite{reisizadeh2020straggler}.
-Extensive research efforts have been invested to mitigate the impacts of such device heterogeneity~\cite{li2021hermes,lipyramidfl, nishio2019client, xu2020client, wang2021device, lai2020oort, zhao2021quality, li2021sample} and \sys is orthogonal to those techniques.
+Moreover, \sys also shows improvement under heterogeneous settings, where the device capacity is assumed to be uniformly distributed between Jetson TX2, Jetson Nano and RPI 4B.
+The profit is not as significant as on high-end devices because the per-round training is bottlenecked by the slower devices~\cite{reisizadeh2020straggler}.
+Extensive research efforts have been invested to mitigate straggler issue~\cite{li2021hermes,lipyramidfl, nishio2019client, xu2020client, wang2021device, lai2020oort, zhao2021quality} and \sys is orthogonal to those techniques.